You are your most constant companion.

 WHEN and WHERE?

-• Optional psilocybin sessions will be held in person at PNW Integrative Center in Portland OR and will take place in the middle and end of the series.
+Optional psilocybin sessions will be held in person at PNW Integrative Center in Portland OR and will take place at end of the series.

 There is Oregon Health Authority required preparation to participate in psilocybin experiences, including informed consent paperwork.
 If you are interested in these experiences, you will receive further details.